 Old New USA Wins Innovator Showdown at RootsTech 2017

 D. Joshua Taylor emphasized how RootsTech serves genealogists of all skill levels.
 He suggested that the keynote speakers and evening events generate buzz attracting new participants to discover family history.

 I agree that this conference has reached the pinnacle as a gateway genealogy conference in the United States.
 Just realize that this conference definitely lacks advanced courses.
 As Elisse Scalise Powell mentioned in an interview with me last year, genealogy conferences give you a taste of topics, and institutes have advanced workshops.

 While I admit the keynote speakers generate buzz, I haven’t always enjoyed them.
 I wish the conference planners would choose speakers connected with more closely history, storytelling, and genetics.

 I miss the business development speakers, such as Liz Wiseman.
 (I have a few recommendations that I still will the planner to consider.)

 Andy Lee spoke at RootsTech 2016

 4. Attracts New Genealogy Speakers

-D. Joshua Taylor wrote in his syllabus, “RootsTech offered those new to genealogical speaking a platform to share their thoughts and ideas.
+In his syllabus, D. Joshua Taylor wrote, “RootsTech offered those new to genealogical speaking a platform to share their thoughts and ideas.
 The conference’s innovative conference submission and selection process, in addition to the massive size of the program itself, enabled new speakers to become a part of the genealogy industry at a rapid rate.”